CFGrote/marimeireles/README.md

 _"Typelists are devoid of any value: Their bodies are empty, they don't hold any state, and they don't define any functionality." - Alexandrescu_

+_"To inform means to convey knowledge via facts.
+The purpose of that is to give shape to the mind." - Rich Hickey_

 - 🔭 I’m currently working on: **c++ things and packaging**

 - 🌱 I’m currently learning: **rust and some deep learning stuff**